How to mummify a pharaoh: A step-by-step guide

 © History Skills

-Ancient Egypt is known for its elaborate burial practices, and one of the most famous of these is mummification.
-This process involved the preservation of a person's body so that it could be used in the afterlife.
+Ancient Egypt is best known for its elaborate burial practices, and one of the most famous of these is mummification.

+Even as modern people, we love the sheer ingenuity of the mummification process.
 But, how did they actually make their mummies?
 Let us show you...

 Step 1: Prepare the body